OpenDevEd/M5Stack-Devices/README.md

 # **M5Stack Notes**

-This repository documents a detailed exploration of the M5Stack hardware ecosystem, focusing on building small interactive devices that combine motion sensing, audio playback, LEDs, haptics, RFID, and ultra–low-power operation.
+This repository documents a detailed exploration of the M5Stack hardware ecosystem, focusing on building small interactive devices that combine motion sensing, audio playback, LEDs, haptics, RFID, and ultra-low-power operation.

 The research compares different families of M5Stack devices, evaluates their expandability, and maps out which modules, batteries, and accessories are compatible with each hardware form factor.

-Device and accessory reference tables are included separately in this repository.
+Device and accessory reference tables are included below.